ivansglazunov/nextjs-hasura-auth/README.md

 *   Migrations control with `npx hasyx migrate` and `npx hasyx unmigrate` for easy database schema management from `./migrations` directory.
 *   Event triggers with `npx hasyx events` for easy event trigger management from `./events` directory, already configured to NEXT_PUBLIC_MAIN_URL (vercel in most cases) /api/events/[name] routing with security headers.
 *   [Coming Soon] Preparing Capacitor for building cross-platform applications (Android, iOS, Desktop, Browser Extensions, etc.).
+*   **Cytoscape Integration:** A powerful set of React components for graph visualizations using Cytoscape.js, allowing for custom HTML rendering within nodes and reactive style updates.
+See [`CYTO.md`](CYTO.md) for details.

 Applying best development practices from the listed ecosystems, we have combined these libraries into a single framework for rapid deployment.